nozsh/blog/content/posts/articles/Local-AI-image-generation-Stability-Matrix.en.md

 {{< ahtung/badEn >}}

 {{< callout/custom "🚀" "#000" "#FBAB7E" "linear-gradient(62deg, #FBAB7E 0%, #F7CE68 100%);" >}}
-In this article, you'll learn how to easily set up a local installation for generating images on your computer -- **without any technical knowledge**.
+In this article, you'll know how to easily set up a local installation for generating images on your computer -- **without any technical knowledge**.
 {{< /callout/custom >}}

-## ✨ Introduction: What is Stability Matrix?
+## ✨ Introduction: About Stability Matrix

 We'll be using [**Stability Matrix**](https://github.com/LykosAI/StabilityMatrix?sl), a cross-platform package manager for Stable Diffusion that works on Windows, Linux, and macOS.
 Additionally, Stability Matrix supports installing various panels for managing image generation, including those that work with Flux models.

 Stability Matrix handles everything for you, so you don't need to install multiple dependencies separately and manually.
-This is convenient because all necessary dependencies are kept in one place and won’t interfere with your operating system.
+This is nice because all necessary dependencies are kept in one place and won't interfere with your operating system.

-For example, if you already have a specific version of Python installed, Stability Matrix will still install the required version and use only that one without modifying yours.
-If you don’t have Python installed at all, it won’t appear in your system after installing a panel via Stability Matrix -- the version installed by Stability Matrix will be used exclusively within it.
+For example, if you already have a specific version of Python installed, Stability Matrix will install the required version anyway and use only that one without modifying yours.
+If you don't have Python installed, it won't appear in your system after installing a panel via Stability Matrix -- the version installed by Stability Matrix will be used exclusively within it.

 ## 🖼️ Pictures